zenodraft/zenodraft/README.dev.md

 ### Using ES6 `import`

-Make a file e.g. `index.mjs` with the following contents (you may use a different filename but the extension needs to be `.mjs`):
+In a new directory, make a file e.g. `index.mjs` with the following contents (you may use a different filename but the extension needs to be `.mjs`):

 ```javascript
 // file: index.mjs